zuazo/zookeeper_bridge-cookbook/README.md

 ## zookeeper_bridge_cli[path]

 Runs a ZooKeeper command using the `zkCli.sh` script.
-This resouce should be run from the ZooKeeper server node, because `zkCli.sh` connects to *localhost* (connecting to remote server is not supported yet).
+This resource should be run from the ZooKeeper server node, because `zkCli.sh` connects to *localhost* (connecting to remote server is not supported yet).

 Remember that this script has some limitations, so use it with caution.